Energy policy of China

-Details for the power sector are likely to be released winter 2021/22 for the 14th five-year plan, and this is expected to determine whether the country builds more coal-fired power stations, and therefore whether global climate goals are likely to be met.
+Being a country that depends heavily on foreign petroleum import for both domestic consumption and as raw materials for light industry manufacturing, electrification is a huge component of the Chinese national energy policy.

 Summary

-Environment and carbon emissions
+Environment and greenhouse gas emissions

+Between 1980 and 2000, China's emissions density (its ratio of carbon dioxide equivalent emissions to gross domestic product) declined sharply.
+The country quadrupled its GDP while only doubling the energy it consumed.
+No other country at a similar stage of industrial development has matched this achievement.

 On June 19, 2007, the Netherlands Environmental Assessment Agency announced that a preliminary study had indicated that China's greenhouse gas emissions for 2006 had exceeded those of the United States for the first time.
 The agency calculated that China's CO_{2} emissions from fossil fuels increased by 9% in 2006, while those of the United States fell by 1.4%, compared to 2005.
-The study used energy and cement production data from British Petroleum which they believed to be 'reasonably accurate', while warning that statistics for rapidly changing economies such as China are less reliable than data on OECD countries.
+The study used energy and cement production data from BP which they believed to be 'reasonably accurate', while warning that statistics for rapidly changing economies such as China are less reliable than data on OECD countries.

 The Initial National Communication on Climate Change of the People's Republic of China calculated that carbon dioxide emissions in 2004 had risen to approximately 5.05 billion metric tons, with total greenhouse gas emissions reaching about 6.1 billion metric tons carbon dioxide equivalent.

 In 2002, China ranked 2nd (after the United States) in the list of countries by carbon dioxide emissions, with emissions of 3.3 billion metric tons, representing 14.5% of the world total.
 In 2006, China overtook the US, producing 8% more emissions than the US to become the world's largest emitter of CO_{2} emissions.
 However per capita China was ranked 51st in CO_{2} emissions per capita in 2016, with emissions of 7.2 tonnes per person (compared to 15.5 tonnes per person in the United States).
 In addition, it has been estimated that around a third of China's carbon emissions in 2005 were due to manufacturing exported goods.

 Energy use and carbon emissions by sector

 In the industrial sector, six industries – electricity generation, steel, non-ferrous metals, construction materials, oil processing and chemicals – account for nearly 70% of energy use.

 In the construction materials sector, China produced about 44% of the world's cement in 2006.
 Cement production produces more carbon emissions than any other industrial process, accounting for around 4% of global carbon emissions.
+By 2023 most of its installed electricity capacity came from renewable energy.